-- b Depending on the timing, try to also announce: - "Mr/Ms____has X challenges remaining" when there is a reduction. - c If the review is not available, announce (after informing the players): - "Electronic Review is unavailable, the original call of IN/OUT stands"
+- "Mr/Ms_____has X challenges remaining" when there is a reduction. - c If the review is not available, announce (after informing the players): - "Electronic Review is unavailable, the original call of IN/OUT stands" - d Announce the additional review allocations at the start of a tie-break game: - "6 games all, tie-break.
+Each player/team receives one additional challenge" - e When playing an advantage set, when the score reaches 6-6 and 12-12 announce: - "6 (12) games all.
+Each player's/team's challenges are reset to 3"